fbpx

 School’s Right to Refuse Enrollment

-School reserves the right to refuse to enroll any student currently under a term of expulsion or suspension by his or her school until that term is over.
+SCSA reserves the right to refuse to enroll any student currently under a term of expulsion or suspension by his or her school until that term is over.

 Enrollment Forms

-(1) Proof of North Carolina Residency
+1. Proof of Current North Carolina Residency

-(2) Permission to request current school records
+2. Permission to request current school records

-(3) Immunization Records
+3. Up-to-date Immunization Records

 Handling of Errors

-School Errors
+SCSA Errors

-If an applicant is left out of the lottery by mistake, the number of students who were included in the lottery will be determined.
-For each applicant not included by mistake, a random application number from the full pool of applicants received will be assigned, and the applicant will be assigned that number as his or her lottery placement number and appropriately placed as if they were pulled at the same time as the randomly assigned placement number.
-Any applicants with placement numbers on the waitlist behind the applicants who were left off by mistake will be moved down in order on the list.
-As noted above, lottery results will stand with respect to all applicants who were admitted at the appropriate grade level through the lottery.
+If an applicant is mistakenly left out of the lottery, SCSA will determine the total number of students who were included.
+Each applicant left out in error will then be assigned a random lottery number from the full pool of applicants, and that number will determine their placement as if they had been drawn at that point in the lottery.
+Any applicants on the waitlist who fall behind the newly added applicants will be moved down accordingly.
+As noted above, the lottery results will stand for all applicants who were properly admitted at their respective grade levels.

 Parent Errors